OmidiAmir/Sentiment-Analysis-with-Large-Language-Models-LLMs/Phi-1-5-InstructinoFollowing-QLoRA-FineTune/Readme.txt

-Quantized LoRA (QLoRA), will be applied on the Phi 1.5 for the question answering purpose.
+Quantized LoRA (QLoRA), is applied on the Phi 1.5 for the question answering/instruction following purpose.